yaegassy/coc-volar/README.md

 - `volar.enable`: Enable coc-volar extension, default: `true`
 - `volar.useWorkspaceTsdk`: Use workspace (project) detected tsLibs in volar. if false, use coc-volar's built-in tsLibs, default: `false`
 - `volar.tsLocale`: Sets the locale used to report diagnostics message from typescript, valid option: `["cs", "de", "es", "fr", "it", "ja", "ko", "en", "pl", "pt-br", "ru", "tr", "zh-cn", "zh-tw"]`, default: `"en"`
+- `volar.autoCreateQuotes`: Enable/disable auto creation of quotes for HTML attribute assignment, default: `false`
+- `volar.autoClosingTags`: Enable/disable autoClosing of HTML tags, default: `false`
 - `volar.scaffoldSnippets.enable`: Enable/disable scaffold snippets completion.
 Typing `vue` or `vuedc` will output completion suggestions.
 This snippets completion feature will only work on the first line of the file, default: `true`
 - `volar.disableDiagnostics`: Disable diagnostics from Volar, default: `false`
 - `volar.disableFormatting`: Disable formatting from Volar, default: `false`
 - `volar.disableProgressNotifications`: Disable the initialization and workdone progress notifications, default: `false`
+- `volar.dev.serverPath`: (For develop and check) Custom path to volar server module, `~` and `$HOME`, etc. can also be used.
+If there is no setting, the built-in module will be used, default: `""`
 - `vue-semantic-server.trace.server`: Traces the communication between coc.nvim and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
 - `vue-syntactic-server.trace.server`: Traces the communication between coc.nvim and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
 - `volar.vueserver.configFilePath`: Path to volar.config.js, default: `./volar.config.js`